dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 ## Documentation

-List of RPC endpoints exposed by the service
+List of endpoints exposed by the service

 ## Setup